team0xC/clamp/encryption snippets/readme.md

          \_Y_//
 ```

 A single advancing rotor does almost the same thing as multiple rotors individually stepped with shift cipher and relatively cheap.
+Primarily relies on int addition, modulo and string/array indexing.
 Instead of 5 separate rotors, there is a separate rotor that counts steps, which also rotates with a modulo function.
 The path is the same from input->output as it is from output->input.
 The advance changes the effective center point of the reflector relative to the input side of the rotor.
 Secondary key rotors are like simplified 90's DRM codewheels.
 Rotor behavior electromechanically like brushes plus a rotor.

     "Veni, vidi, vexi"
         -Some guy abusing Latin